3xg3lin/3xg3lin.github.io/_posts/2023-11-02-wireshark-and-nmap.markdown

 | DNSdumpster: | DNSdumpster is an online passive scanning tool to obtain all kinds of DNS related information. |
 | Hunter: | Hunter ,email outreach platform, works by scraping the internet for results that contain the email you're looking for. |
 | URL Fuzzer: | The URL Fuzzer uses a custom-built wordlist for discovering hidden files and directories. |

+## What is Network Forensic?
+Network Forensic examines the network and the traffic passing through it for suspicious activity.
+***NOTE: Network Forensic not only covers the TCP/IP network protocol but also the GSM network.***
+## So how can we listen to the network?
+For this we have to use forensic tools such as Wireshark or tcpdump, known as packet sniffers.
+## How wireshark works
+Wireshark monitors network traffic using promiscuous mode.